OuterHavenLLC/App/README.md

 * Sign Up (secured with 2-Factor Authentication via Email)
 * Shops
 * Status Updates
-* Subscriptions (enables Bulletins to be sent out when the related content is updated)
+* Content Subscriptions (enables Bulletins to be sent out when the related content is updated)
 * Subscriptions (Artist, Blogger, Developer, File Uploads, VIP)
 * We've got much more in the works!